Welcome

 Conditions

-• The AIA limit is currently £1 million per year (subject to change by statute).
+• The AIA limit is currently £1 million per year (as a permanent limit set in legislation).

 • Any excess expenditure above the limit is eligible for writing down allowance at the standard rate.